 Electronic Cigarettes Vapor: What Comes Out of ECigs?

 Electronic cigarettes are rising in popularity every month, and people are using them as an alternative to cigarettes.
 Because these devices are so new, however, there are a number of questions that surround them.
 In particular, people want to know exactly what cigarette vapor is.
-While most understand that vapor is not smoke and does not leave behind a strong smell, electronic cigarette vapor is still a mystery to many.
+While most understand that vapor is not smoke and does not leave behind a strong smell, e cigarette vapor is still a mystery to many.
 Here are some of the common components to electronic cigarette vapor.

 The name propylene glycol frightens many who hear the name.
 Despite rarely hearing about it, people come into contact with propylene glycol on a daily basis.
 Propylene glycol is used in foods to help keep them moist, and it is used in cosmetics.
 In addition, propylene glycol is pumped into some hospital air conditioning units for its antimicrobial properties.
 Almost everyone has seen propylene glycol used in fog machines.
 In electronic cigarettes, propylene glycol is used as the base liquid that creates the vapor.
 When looking at electronic cigarette vapor, propylene glycol is the most common component.